Home » Why Do Rats Have Yellow Teeth?

 Rats’ teeth are so strong that few options are available if you want to stop them from making a path into your house.

-You could build certain parts of your house from materials that are harder than rats’ teeth, but this method isn’t always viable.
+You could build certain parts of your house from harder materials than rats’ teeth, but this method isn’t always viable.

 Most materials that are tougher than rats’ teeth, such as quartz or high-speed steel, can’t be used in every part of the house, and they tend to be expensive.